- Veg Scheme

 - Log In

 Swede is probably the nation's most misunderstood and overlooked vegetable.
 It doesn't help that it has various names.
 In America it's called a Rutabaga, in Scotland it's a Turnip.
 If you're even aware of it's existence, regardless of what you call it, then well done!
 It has the reputation of a large, unwieldy root that requires a lot of work for very little flavour return.
 I beg to differ and implore you to give the swede a second chance.
 For those of us living in temperate regions with long cold winters, this is a wonder veg, bringing us a fresh source of nutrients when the rest of the roots have been harvested before Christmas and subsequently sourced from winter storage.

 It has the sweetness of a carrot, the tartness of a radish and the texture of a turnip (another vegetable that gets a bad press!)

-When roasted it’s flesh goes a deeper orange and the taste becomes sweeter, a bit like butternut squash, with a nutty, buttery flavor.
+When roasted it’s flesh goes a deeper orange and it becomes sweeter, a bit like butternut squash, with a nutty, buttery flavor.
 It’s absolutely delicious.
 Trust me!

 So here’s a compilation of recipes you could try out with your swede: